mcneel/rhino.inside-revit/docs/_en/guides/installing-rhino-inside-revit-allusers.md

 RhinoInside.Revit.msi ALLUSERS="1" /quiet
 ```

-For more inforamtion see: https://docs.microsoft.com/windows/win32/msi/single-package-authoring
+For more information see: https://docs.microsoft.com/windows/win32/msi/single-package-authoring

-### Installing & Uninstalling
+## Installing & Uninstalling
 The installer copies the necessary files to the _"%APPDATA%\\Autodesk\\Revit\\Addins\\<revit_version>\\"_ folder (for each supported version).
 Restart Revit to load the add-on.

 To uninstall, open _Programs and Features_, select "RhinoInside.Revit" and click "Uninstall".